-- Scurvy prevention – the guinea pigs cannot produce vitamin C by themselves.
-When they get this vitamin through foods or supplements, they can’t store it either.
-So, they need lots of vitamin C foods to always be in good health and to survive.
-Yes, cavies cannot survive without it!
 As a result of vitamin C deficit, the guinea pigs are prone to getting the disease scurvy.
 This disease manifests with a rough coat, appetite loss, diarrhea, fatigue, discharge, weight loss, and wounds on the body that don’t seem to heal.
-So, maybe this would encourage you to give more vitamin C foods to your lovely, furry cavy.

-- Antioxidants – the dragon fruit has vitamin A, and this is the best antioxidant for an organism.
-Why are antioxidants so beneficial?
-Well, they fight free radicals, and they make us healthier.
+The dragon fruit has vitamin A, and this is the best antioxidant for an organism.
+It is beneficial since they fight free radicals, and they make our pet healthier.
 The free radicals damage the body and make it more prone to chronic illnesses and aging.
 So, when the organism receives antioxidants, like vitamin A, it has a stronger immune system, more energy, and fewer diseases of any kind.

 Nutrition Facts of Dragon Fruit